Ugandan Culture – Rich and Diverse – not to be missed

 Today at times you can come across people who with sacrifices of local brew beer, barkcloth, chickens and goats.
 There is a fertility shrine in an indention in the rocks by the falls.

-There is resort with restaurants above where you can have lunch.
-You can also take Nature and Birding Walks here
+There is a resort with restaurants above where you can have lunch.
+You can also take Nature and Birding Walks here.
+The site is owned by the Anglican Church of Uganda.

 This tree where traditional cultural practices still take place is 3 hours from Kampala on the Way to Kibale Forest and Fort Portal.